pikatchu/closedsource/book/0080-memory.md

 Leo’s eyes darted over it, watching the values update in real-time.

-"Look here," Mr. Lee pointed to a highlighted row.
+"Look here," Mr. Lee pointed to a row.
 "The numbers are being written, one after another.
 You can see memory changing as the program runs."

 Leo watched, fascinated.